pedrohqb/packages-lists/README.md

 # packages-lists

-Packages lists for Windows and the Linux distros I use or have used.
+Packages lists for Windows and the Linux distros I use.